lucapette/website/content/writing/my-engineering-management-values.md

 I believe leading by example is the best way to shape a good culture.

-Instead of telling people how to behave, be the person you want your team members to be.
+Instead of telling people how to behave, be the person you want your direct reports to be.

 Leading by example does wonders because it is self-reproducing.
 People have the tendency to emulate the behaviour of those they trust.

-That is good news: if people trust you as a leader, you can shape the culture of your team _just_ by doing what you think it is right.
+If people trust you as a leader, you can shape the culture of your team _just_ by doing what you think it is right.

 Sometimes staying true to your values puts pressure on the decisions you have to take.
 The most obvious example of this problem is the situation in which you end